aligfellow/graphRC/README.md

   --dihedral-threshold DIHEDRAL_THRESHOLD
                         Threshold for significant dihedral changes in degrees (default: 20.0) --coupled-motion-filter COUPLED_MOTION_FILTER
-                        Bond stability threshold for filtering coupled changes in Å (default: 0.2, advanced) --coupled-proton-threshold COUPLED_PROTON_THRESHOLD
+                        Coupled motion filter for filtering coupled changes in Å (default: 0.2, advanced) --coupled-proton-threshold COUPLED_PROTON_THRESHOLD
                         Reduced threshold for coupled proton transfers in Å (default: 0.15, use "false" to disable) --all, -a             Report all changes including minor ones